-I had four children under four years of age, my first and second were both 15 months apart, my third followed 14 months later and my last 2 years after number three.
+When my children were small, I had four children under four years of age.
+My first and second were both 15 months apart, my third followed 14 months later and my last 2 years after number three.
 Adding a new baby into the mix of a toddler is exhausting, especially if the firstborn is still sleeping erratically.
 From the toddler’s perspective adding a new member to the family is a little like your partner bringing home a new boyfriend or girlfriend and trying to assure you that they do not love you any less than when it was just the two of you.
 Pretty devastating.
 Tantrums, unpredictable behaviour and regressions in sleep and toileting are fairly inevitable.
 A lot of understanding and empathy from the parent’s perspective is needed, not just in the first few weeks but several months, even years down the line.

 In many ways however, I actually found it fairly easy mothering a newborn and a toddler.
 I had never made it out of the sleepless nights, so they didn’t come as a shock to me.
 I was used to toting armfuls of baby paraphernalia, I had never made it out of breastfeeding bras or started wearing dresses again.
 I had no social life to mourn and my entertainment already consisted largely of Peppa Pig and Thomas the Tank Engine.
 The new baby spent most of the day snuggled in a sling (invaluable with a small age gap!) and in many ways didn’t impact much on normality with my toddler.
 I even relished the night feeds with the baby as it afforded me quiet time to bond with him or her.
 Small age gaps are physically hard work (especially on your body), but can in many ways be easier on the older child in terms of jealously and resentment towards the new baby.

-What nobody talks about though, and what journalists appear to have no interest in, is the intense emotional response to birthing a second child.
+What nobody talks about though, is the intense emotional response to birthing a second child.
 No amount of sleepless nights or draining days compare to the inner turmoil created by the arrival of number two.
 When my second child arrived the joy was interspersed with immense feelings of guilt and doubt.
 What had I done?
 My selfishness and desire to have a second child had ruined my firstborn’s happy existence.
 Everything we had until that point was gone.
 Our easy daily routine, the classes we went to, our shared naps, our quiet story time all changed in the space of a few hours.
 What had I done?
 Had I made the right decision?
 It was a decision I often regretted.

 When I was pregnant with my second child I dreamt of my two children playing together, being friends for life.
 I imagined a blissful, Hallmark’esque smiling family of four.
 Nobody tells you about the guilt though.
 Nobody tells you about the mourning for your life as a family of three.
 Nobody tells you about the upheaval your firstborn will go through and how every hour you feel your heart will break for them, wishing for the time when it was just you again, just once more.
 Wishing you could help them to understand that you love them just as much as before, maybe even a little more now.